kumpelblase2/skrillax/README.md

 ordinary monster a guaranteed gold drop.
 See [docs/loot-tables.md](docs/loot-tables.md) for the full schema, probability semantics, and examples.

+## Starter Gear

+New characters receive additive, catalogue-validated starter sets selected by race, clothing family, and weapon type.
+See [docs/starter-gear.md](docs/starter-gear.md) for the RON schema and validation rules.

 ## Usage

 While there's a lot (probably 97%) still missing, it's possible to run the server(s) and connect to it.
 There are